 - publish-safety This is a margin that is added to the pre-publication interval in rollover timing calculations, to give some extra time to cover unforeseen events.
 This increases the time between when keys are published and when they become active.
 The default is PT1H (1 hour). - retire-safety This is a margin that is added to the post-publication interval in rollover timing calculations, to give some extra time to cover unforeseen events.
 This increases the time a key remains published after it is no longer active.
 The default is PT1H (1 hour). - signatures-refresh This determines how frequently an RRSIG record needs to be refreshed.
 The signature is renewed when the time until the expiration time is less than the specified interval.
-The default is P5D (5 days), meaning signatures that expire in 5 days or sooner are refreshed. - signatures-validity This indicates the validity period of an RRSIG record (subject to inception offset and jitter).
+The default is P5D (5 days), meaning signatures that expire in 5 days or sooner are refreshed.
+The signatures-refresh value must be less than 90% of the minimum value of signatures-validity and signatures-validity-dnskey. - signatures-validity This indicates the validity period of an RRSIG record (subject to inception offset and jitter).
 The default is P2W (2 weeks). - signatures-validity-dnskey This is similar to signatures-validity, but for DNSKEY records.
 The default is P2W (2 weeks). - max-zone-ttl Like the max-zone-ttl zone option, this specifies the maximum permissible TTL value, in seconds, for the zone.